Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 ### egtkGetPixel
-Get a pixel from the screen
+Get a pixel from the screen.
 - *x0* position
 - *y0* position
 - *Colour* of the point